-Standing stones, Stewarts, ‘spooks’ & stags… A fast fling through the story of Scottish art by Lachlan Goudie
+Standing Stones, Stags, ‘Spooks’ & Splendour – The story of Scottish art by Lachlan Goudie

 He has been a judge across three series of BBC1’s ‘Big Painting Challenge’ and reprised this role on BBC1’s ‘Celebrity Big Painting Challenge’, 2018.
 He regularly contributes to the BBC World Service radio programme, ‘From our own Correspondent’ and has presented several concerts on BBC Radio 3.

 Lachlan was born and grew up in Glasgow, Scotland, before studying English at Christ’s College, Cambridge and Fine Art at Camberwell College of Art in London.

 This event will take place at Theatrebarn in Bretforton, a short 15min drive from Broadway, a stunning converted medieval barn in beautiful grounds with free parking.

 There will be an opportunity to visit the open art competition selling exhibition, also at Theatrebarn, before the talk for no additional charge.

 Please note: There is no wheelchair access to the theatre unfortunately

 Numbers are limited to a maximum of 90 (50% of venue capacity)